dickdral1/world_dashboard/README.md

 - You can click on a country on the map
 - You can click on the name of a country in the comparison table

+The World button can be used to select World directly.

 To change the subject the select list can be used.

 ##Display of numbers
 Some numbers are very large, like the population of China or the area of Russia.
 These numbers are made more readable by using letters for each power of thousands, the same way in computer memory.
 So 1K = 1,000 and 1M = 1,000,000.
 The next levels are G and T.